22 HR Policies in India: Your Company Must Have in India (2023)

 While performance management includes identifying, measuring, managing, and developing the performance of human resources in an organisation.
 Performance appraisal is an ongoing process of evaluating an employee’s performance and therefore, should be a part monthly HR processes.

-22. Hiring Policy
+22. Travel Policy

 In Conclusion